Russia: Alexei Navalny's sentence upheld by Moscow court | DW | 20.02.2021

 What was said in court?

-In the courtroom, Navalny reportedly appeared relaxed, and argued from a glass cage that his whereabouts in Germany were known to Russian authorities, and that he had voluntarily returned.
+In the courtroom, Navalny appeared relaxed and argued from a glass cage that his whereabouts in Germany were known to Russian authorities, and that he had voluntarily returned.

 "The whole question is, was I hiding or not hiding?" he told the court.
 "I bought a ticket and told everyone: I'm going home ...
 This is just absurd," he said.